shamshul-haque/course-registration/README.md

 This project offers several key features that enhance its functionality:

-## 1. Unique Selections with Notification
+## 1. Unique Selection

 - Ensures that courses can only be selected once, eliminating duplicates.
-- Provides a user-friendly toast notification when attempting to select the same course again.
+- Provides a user-friendly notification when attempting to select the same course again.

 ## 2. Cost Calculation

 - Automatically calculates the total cost incurred by selecting specific courses.

-## 3. Credit Management with Notifications
+## 3. Credit Management

 - Keeps track of the total credit hours taken.
 - Notifies the user if the total credit hours exceed the limit of 20.